turris-cz/user-docs/docs/hw/mox/microsd.md

 You should have at least one partition on your micro SD card and the first one should be used by Turris OS.

-First we need to format it to Btrfs.
+First, we need to format it to Btrfs.
 Let's assume, that your micro SD is `/dev/mmcbkl0`.
 If your card reader exposes itself as something else, you have to figure the device yourself, usually `dmesg` output is quite helpful.

-To format your MicroSD, use following command:
+To format your MicroSD, use the following command:

 ```
 mkfs.btrfs -f -L turris /dev/mmcblk0p1